mishaalanjum23/MLB-Internship/DeepLearning/Day12/README.md

 ## What is Transfer Learning?

-Transfer Learning means using a model that has already been trained on a large dataset and adapting it to a new task.
+Transfer Learning means using a model that has already been trained on a large dataset.
 Instead of training a CNN from scratch, I used a pre-trained model and added my own classifier.

 ## Why did I choose MobileNetV2?